rcarrascosps/mule-webinars-session/README.md

 The proposed topics and webinars are:

-**1. Title: APIs are Products and you should treat them like that.**
+1. Title: APIs are Products and you should treat them like that.

     a.  **Objective:** Make the audience realize the relevance of the APIs as part of a Digital Transformation Strategy